 Full featured GUI

-All underwater GPS system is supplied with a pre-loaded Graphical User Interface (GUI).
-The GUI runs on the G2 Topside and is accessed through a standard web browser.
+All Underwater GPS systems are supplied with a pre-loaded Graphical User Interface (GUI).
+The GUI runs on the Topside unit and is accessed through a standard web browser.

 - Drag and drop functionality

 - Map-view with absolute positioning

 Underwater GPS is extremely easy to deploy and start to use!